 America’s schools spend more than $8 billion each year on energy – more than the amount spent on textbooks and computers combined!
 According to Home Room, the official blog of the U.S. Department of Education, about twenty-six percent of electricity consumed by a typical school is for lighting alone.
 Lighting is a simple way to improve your school in many aspects.
 By upgrading your lighting to LED technologies, your school could save on energy, maintenance and material costs.

 While saving on energy costs, you could be improving student performance and well-being at the same time.
 Most people believe that the older technology with “warm” yellow light will simulate the sun the best.
 However, LED bulbs on the other end of the spectrum with a bluer light have proven to help children stay more alert and productive throughout the day.
 As reported by Make Great Light, research has shown that students who are not exposed to full spectrum lighting early in the morning test poorer than students who have been exposed.

+Check out this flyer full of popular items used in schools and other commercial spaces!
 For more information on which LED technology is right for you, give us a call at 877.231.2852 or leave a comment below.

 It’s that time of year again – time to restore your outdoor space to its summertime beauty!
 You work hard to revive your yard and want your guests to enjoy themselves but once it starts to get dark, everyone makes their way inside.
 Don’t let the setting sun determine when your backyard bash must end by overlooking the importance of lighting!
 Keep the party outside by adding some creative lighting to your patio and yard with landscape, stringer and rope lighting.